 commencement of the race.
 The pit lane will close five minutes before the commencement of the

-race and any karts not on the grid will start from the pit lane.
-Note: This may mean that the “out”
+race and any karts not on the grid will start from the pit lane or from the rear of the field at the discretion of the Clerk of Course.
+Note: Starting from the pit lane may mean that the “out”

 lap is not electronically recorded as a race lap.
 In this case, there will be no computer adjustment.